fostroll/junky/doc/README_DATASETS.md

 If not `None`, they will be transformed and saved.
 NB: All the sentences must not be empty.

-All other args are params for the `.transpose()` method.
+All other args are params for the `.transform()` method.
 They are used only if **sentences** is not `None`.
 You can use any args but `save` that is set to `True`.